p4-team/ctf/2016-03-12-0ctf/peoples_square/README.md

 ###ENG
 [PL](#pl-version)

-We start by unpacking and analsing binary that we were given in challenge.
+We start by unpacking and analysing binary that we were given in challenge.
 In fact, that binary wasn't working on our computers
 (not everyone of us has newest laptop model), but in spite of it we managed to decompile it.

 Decompilation turned out to be only first step of analysis, because (as it's often the case with automatic decompilers) code was not very readable.